 Powerline adapters are also called Ethernet over Power (EoP) adapters.
 These are paired devices that plug into a wall mains power socket to send data over your existing home electrical wiring.
 They can plug the gaps where Wi-Fi doesn't reach.
 They typically obscure one or two power points, but may come with a pass-through socket so you can still plug in an electrical appliance.
 They must be plugged directly into the wall (not a power board) and both devices need to be on the same household wiring circuit.
 For example, you might find that if you plug one adapter into a lounge room outlet and the other adapter into a kitchen outlet, they might not be able to connect because the outlets are on different circuits.
 This will vary, however, with the way your house is wired for electricity.
 Though not generally as popular as wireless extenders, powerline adapters can be an effective alternative in some circumstances.

 Note that EoP should not be confused with Power over Ethernet (PoE), which is a different technology that provides power using standard ethernet cabling.
 PoE can be useful for powering security cameras and other small devices without needing to also run an electrical power cable to a wall socket.

 For adding older equipment to your wireless network.
 Use it with a laptop, for example, to upgrade from the laptop's older wireless standard to Wireless-n (802.11n) to a faster modern standard such as Wireless-ac (802.11ac).
 They can plug in directly or via a cable.

-A hub or switch connects various wired Ethernet devices.
-Usually, a modem or wireless router will have a small hub built-in, but a separate unit can be added to support many more devices.
+A wired hub or switch connects various wired Ethernet devices.
+Usually, a modem or wireless router will have a small hub built-in, but a separate hub/switch unit can be added to support many more devices.
 A switch is a 'smarter' form of hub that routes traffic directly to specific devices for improved efficiency and throughput.
 Wired connections to your devices via ethernet cabling will generally give you a faster and more reliable connection than Wi-Fi, but require that you can run ethernet cabling through your home to the devices as needed.